Premier League postpone Man City v Arsenal clash over coronavirus fears | Goal.com

 The Premier League have decided to postpone Wednesday's match between Manchester City and Arsenal over coronavirus fears.

-The match, which had already been delayed due to respective cup commitments, is the latest European fixture to be interrupted by COVID-19.
+The fixture, which had already been delayed due to respective cup commitments, is the latest European fixture to be interrupted by COVID-19.

 The decision to postpone the game was made after it was revealed Arsenal staff had come into contact with Olympiacos owner, Evangelos Marinakis, who has been diagnosed with coronavirus.